 Significantly Reduce (refined) Carbohydrates

-Choose carbohydrates that sit on the lower end of the glycaemic index (think more veggies and whole fruit, less bread, pastas and grains).
+Choose carbohydrates that sit on the lower end of the glycaemic index (think more veggies and whole fruit, less white bread, pastas and refined grains).
 Base your meals around veggies (half of your plate) and include high quality protein and good fats at every meal.
 Think of a Mediterranean type of diet.
 Cut out the refined carbs like white bread/rice/pasta, cakes and pastries, fizzy drinks and juice and try to balance that blood-sugar rollercoaster.

 According to the national sleep foundation, post-menopausal women are less satisfied with their sleep and as many as 61% report insomnia symptoms.
 Progesterone has direct sedative effects and is a respiratory stimulant.
 Oestrogen increases REM sleep, assists serotonin metabolism and decrease the number of times you wake in the night and helps to regulate your body temperature.
 As these hormones decline, sleep is compromised.
 Lack of quality sleep triggers a cortisol spike, decreases insulin sensitivity and has adverse effects on overall well-being.
 Focusing on good sleep hygiene is paramount for weight loss